Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

-What is climate scenario analysis under TCFD?
+What is climate scenario analysis?

-TCFD scenario analysis is not a theoretical exercise.
-It is an advanced risk management mechanism that translates climate variables — such as temperature increases, regulation, carbon pricing, and resource availability — into quantifiable financial impacts.
+It is not a theoretical exercise, but an advanced risk management mechanism that translates climate variables (temperature, regulation, carbon pricing, resource availability) into quantifiable financial impacts.
+Organisations that apply it properly identify vulnerabilities before they materialise and make decisions based on forward-looking data.

-TCFD distinguishes two main categories of risk:
+The framework distinguishes two main categories of risk:

 Physical risks

-Physical risks arise from the direct impacts of climate change:
+These stem from the direct impacts of climate change:

 • Rising average temperatures